-You can communicate with your friends in a ton of different ways: cell phones, instant messaging, e-mail, home phone, text messaging, writing letters or just plain talking.
+You can communicate with your friends in a ton of different ways: phone calls, texting, writing letters or just plain talking.
 But even with all these modes of communication, sometimes it’s impossible to reach your friends.

 Communicating with God is very different.
 You talk to Him through prayer.
-The cool thing is, you can always get through, and He’s never too busy listen.
+The cool thing is, you can always get through!
+He’s never too busy to listen.

 Check out these top-10 Frequently Asked Questions about prayer.